Command Line Interface¶

 -W [ --wiener ] arg (=-1) Wiener constant (regularization

-factor); if this value is postive then
+factor); if this value is positive then

 do Wiener filter instead of R-L